Skip to main content

 Semantic Types

-The SDK uses Python NewType wrappers for identifiers like ProcessDefinitionKey, ProcessInstanceKey, JobKey, TenantId, etc. These are defined in camunda_orchestration_sdk.semantic_types and re-exported from the top-level package.
+The SDK uses distinct types for identifiers like ProcessDefinitionKey, ProcessInstanceKey, JobKey, TenantId, etc., defined in camunda_orchestration_sdk.semantic_types and re-exported from the top-level package.
+These types inherit from str, so they serialize transparently to/from JSON and are compatible with any code expecting a string.

 Why they exist